Do You Need to Study for the Family Medicine Certification Longitudinal Assessment Pilot?

 Are you getting exposed to the variety of subjects that are going to be tested on the FMCLA pilot?

-According to to the ABFM, the longitudinal assessment is a test of family medicine knowledge and clinical problem-solving ability relevant to family medicine.
-Appropriate subject areas of the following disciplines are included: Adult Medicine, Care of the Surgical Patient, Maternity Care, Community Medicine, Care of Children and Adolescents, Mental Health, Care of the Elderly, Care of the Female Patient and Emergent & Urgent Care.
+According to the ABFM, the longitudinal assessment is a test of family medicine knowledge and clinical problem-solving ability relevant to family medicine.
+Appropriate subject areas of the following disciplines are included: Adult Medicine, Care of the Surgical Patient, Maternity Care, Community Medicine, Care of Children and Adolescents, Mental Health, Care of the Elderly, Care of the Female Patient, and Emergent & Urgent Care.
 Elements of the assessment include, but are not limited to, diagnosis, management, and prevention of disease.

 So what does core medical knowledge look like?